-Cross-Harbor Power Cable Litigation.
-The Authority has been named as a defendant, along with NSTAR Electric Company, formerly known as the Boston Edison Company ("NSTAR") and its subsidiary Harbor Electric Energy Company ("HEEC"), in a civil action brought in July 2016 (the "Federal Action") by the United States of America, at the request of the United States Army Corps of Engineers (the "Corps").
-The Federal Action seeks injunctive relief and civil penalties for alleged violations of the federal Rivers and Harbors Act of 1899 and the Clean Water Act, in connection with a permit issued to the defendants in September 1989 (the "1989 permit") that authorized the installation of a submarine electric power cable that runs under the channel beds of the Reserved Channel and Boston Harbor and provides the primary source of electric power to the Deer Island Treatment Plant.
-NSTAR designed, constructed and installed the power cable, and it is an asset of HEEC under HEEC's sole control, although the cost of the design, construction and installation was paid for by the Authority as part of the Boston Harbor Project.
-MWRA had become a co-permittee under the 1989 permit solely to facilitate the timely issuance of the 1989 permit to allow MWRA to meet the scheduling deadlines imposed in the Clean Water Act Case.
-The Corps asserts that NSTAR, HEEC and MWRA are in violation of the 1989 permit because the power cable, in places, was installed at depths less than those required by the 1989 permit.
-The failure of the power cable to be installed at the depths required by the 1989 permit has prevented a proposed project involving the deep-draft vessel dredging of Boston Harbor to move forward.
-The Federal Action seeks injunctive relief ordering the defendants to comply with all terms of the 1989 permit, including the depth requirements, or ordering the defendants to remove the power cable.
+Cross-Harbor Power Cable.
+The Authority is as a defendant, along with NSTAR Electric Company (formerly known as the Boston Edison Company ("NSTAR")) and its subsidiary Harbor Electric Energy Company ("HEEC"), in a civil action brought in July 2016 (the "Federal Action") by the United States of America, at the request of the United States Army Corps of Engineers (the "Corps").
+The Federal Action seeks injunctive relief and civil penalties for alleged violations of the federal Rivers and Harbors Act of 1899 and the Clean Water Act, through violating a permit issued to the defendants in September 1989 (the "1989 permit") that authorized the installation of a submarine electric power cable that runs under the channel beds of the Reserved Channel and Boston Harbor.
+The Federal Action alleges that the 1989 Permit was violated as a result of HEEC's failure to install the power cable at required depths.
+The failure of the power cable to be installed at the depths required by the 1989 permit prevented a proposed project involving the deep-draft vessel dredging of Boston Harbor to move forward.
+The cable provides the primary source of electric power to the Deer Island Treatment Plant.
+NSTAR designed, constructed and installed the power cable.
+The power cable is an asset of HEEC, under HEEC's sole control, although the cost of the design, construction and installation was paid for by the Authority as part of the Boston Harbor Project.
 The Authority consistently has maintained throughout the various discussions and negotiations over the past several years with the U.S. Attorney and the Corps that MWRA had no responsibility for the design, construction or installation of the power cable and therefore has no responsibility for the costs of remediating the 1989 permit violations.